MYTH #1: Air conditioning is not necessary in Europe.

 MYTH #4: All stores are closed on Sunday.

 That’s not true at all!
 The mini convenience stores attached to petrol stations are open on Sunday.
 In fact, you can fill your tank with diesel, purchase a delicious sandwich on a baguette, buy hard liquor and a bouquet of flowers for your mom!
+They are called convenience stores after all.

 MYTH #5: All European beers are delicious.